 The following is the recommended sequence for educator preparation courses.
-Students must take 12 hours in history before enrolling in EDUC 3315.
+Students must take 12 hours from within history, political science, psychology, sociology or economics before enrolling in EDUC 3315.
 Failure to take EDUC 3315 by spring of the sophomore year may result in a delay of student teaching.